A structured, short-term path for couples on the brink of divorce.

 How I help: I will honor your desire to save your marriage.
 In our sessions, I’ll help you move out of "panic mode" and show up as your best self in this crisis.
 We aren’t here to "beg" your partner to stay; we are here to see if a path to repair is possible.
 I invite you to ask your spouse to join you for Discernment Counseling—not to "fix" the relationship, but to determine if it is fixable.

-For those “Leaning Out”
+The “Leaning Out” Partner

 You’re tired of the fighting (and the guilt).